GEM-benchmark/NL-Augmenter/transformations/numeric_to_word/README.md

 - [SMD / KVRET](https://www.aclweb.org/anthology/2020.findings-emnlp.215/)
 - [Mathematics Dataset](https://openreview.net/pdf?id=H1gR5iR5FX)
 - [PubMed 200k RCT](https://www.aclweb.org/anthology/I17-2052.pdf)

-Will be adding the capability to cater cases in:
 - [BBC News](https://www.kaggle.com/c/learn-ai-bbc)

 The tested cases are listed in `test.json`, the transformation will return the text (no transformation), whenever the numeric cases is not recognized.